jgaurilo/SmokeScreen/README.md

     */2 * * * * /home/USER/bin/check.mount >> /home/USER/logs/check.mount.log 2>&1

 # A Note About Music
 Since cloud storage-hosted music doesn't work well with Plex, but we've disabled all automatic scanning, newly added music will no longer appear automatically in Plex.
-The configuration variable `$plex_music_folder` is available so that `scan.media` will scan newly added music.
-Leave this variable blank if you do not use Plex for music.
+The configuration variables `$plex_music_folder` and `$plex_music_category` are available so that `scan.media` will scan newly added music.
+Leave these variables blank if you do not use Plex for music.

+# Utility Script
+There is a script included called pms.
+This script just sets up the environment so that you can call the Plex media scanner easily.
+Usage is:

+    ./pms "whatever you want to send to the media scanner"

+Make SURE to wrap the command line with quotation marks, so that the entire thing is treated as argument one being passed in.
+You can use it to get your library IDs by calling it like this:

+    ./pms "--list"

+The SmokeScreen.conf file must be in place (and properly configured for your environment) before it will work.